07 Jun Movie Review – Wonder Woman

 Cinematic depictions of the first two ‘battlegrounds’ are typically populated with male fighters, as they were/are in the ‘real world’.
-The ‘realness’ of the setting both allows for and juices up the fantastical elements of the ‘battlefront’ sequences.
+The ‘realness’ of the setting both allows for and juices up the fantastical elements of the ‘battlefront’ scenes in Wonder Woman.
 Diana’s presence, dialogue and actions on the battlefront makes her invincibility symbolic.
 Her decision to engage an unbeatable enemy is motivated by an arguably female compulsion to protect and save, to ‘fix’ things she perceives as broken and possible to fix.

 Because, you know, us women, we always have to fight so Goddess-damn hard…